 Personal injury lawsuits can allow victims to recover monetary damages for a wide range of harms.
 This includes harms that may not have a specific financial cost or cause obvious physical injury.
 California allows victims to request and recover monetary damages for emotional distress caused by another person.

 If you have suffered emotional distress because of another person’s negligent actions or willful misconduct, you may be entitled to recover compensation.
-At Citywide Law Group, our Los Angeles personal injury attorneys can help you maximize the amount of money you receive.
+At Citywide Law Group, a personal injury lawyer can help you maximize the amount of money you receive.
 Call us today to set up a free consultation with our dedicated legal team.

 Intentional Infliction of Emotional Distress